-In conjunction with the Town of Coventry and the Connecticut Department of Agriculture, a beef cattle farm started nearly one hundred years ago has been saved.
+In conjunction with the Town of Coventry, the Connecticut Department of Agriculture and Joshua’s Trust, a beef cattle farm started nearly one hundred years ago has been saved.
 More than half of the 83.3 acres consists of prime farmland soils.

-The property is quintessential farm land with a winding road dividing it.
-The scene is set with rock walls, a river running its course on the Eastern side of the property and a farm pond tucked behind the barn.
+The property is quintessential farm land with a winding road leading to it.
+The scene is set with rock walls, a river running its course on the eastern side of the property and a farm pond tucked behind the barn.
 The land extends as far back as the Willimantic River’s bend and cows pasture casually across the fields.